 Who Gets This Test?

 Your doctor may do this type of biopsy if your Pap test shows that you have “precancerous” cells in your uterus.
-She could also suggest one if you have any of these symptoms:
+They could also suggest one if you have any of these symptoms:

 - Heavy or long periods